samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 Internals:

 - `ENCRYPTION_CONTEXT`: "Cipher.Encrypt()", replacing "Cipher" with the properly capitalised and punctuated name of the cipher being used.
 For example, "ChaCha20.Encrypt()" or "AES-CTR.Encrypt()".
-- `MAC_CONTEXT`: "MAC.KeyedHash()", replacing "MAC" with the properly capitalised and punctuated name of the MAC being used.
+- `MAC_CONTEXT`: "MAC.KeyedHash()", replacing "MAC" with the properly capitalised and punctuated name of the collision-resistant, hash-based MAC being used.
 For example, "BLAKE2b.KeyedHash()" or "HMAC-SHA256.KeyedHash()".
 - `T_LEN`: the authentication tag length, which MUST be 32 octets (256 bits).

 Inputs and outputs: